fparviz/Project3/README.md

 3. Udacity P3 Forum discussions

+How to Run:

+1. Visit my GitHub Page https://github.com/fparviz/Project3
+2. Open the file 'index.html'
+3. And play the game!

-How to run the Game:
+How to Play the Game:

 1. Around three lady bugs will appear on screen at a time
 2. The user has to move the right, left,up,and down arrows to navigate